truera/trulens/docs/trulens_eval/api/testing/custom_app.md

 # Custom App

-This app features typical of LLM apps but uses only the Dummy provider and endpoint for its LLM.
+This demo/testing app has components found in typical LLM apps but uses only the Dummy provider and endpoint for its LLM.

 ::: examples.expositional.end2end_apps.custom_app.custom_app